gk646/magique/ROADMAP.md

     - Already implemented in ValidateImage()

 **Add type checking to asset handles**
 - By using ranges (e.g. 0 - 100k for textures) the engine can type check given handles for more security

+**CSVReader**
+- Add statically typed csv reader similar to DataTable to make it easy to work with csv files
+- 1 allocation for the string data
+- returns a csv file object which is just a vector of the rows with some meta information

 ### Misc